NourAlhadi/El-Countries/README.md

 This project is my first Angular app, so if anything looks wrong please tell me.

+* The template used in this repository is provided by [Creative Tim](https://www.creative-tim.com) thanks guys.

 ## About

-This app is developed by me in order to learn Angular 8, so there is no cool features.
+This app is developed by me in order to learn Angular 8, so there are no cool features.

 ## What it does